szaumoor/ZSTweaks/README.md

 **Component 1323:** Make Azuredge act properly as a +3 weapon

 The original hits in terms of extra damage and thac0 like an unenchanted weapon.
-This component makes the weapon matche the basic stats of a +3 weapon.
+This component makes the weapon match the basic stats of a +3 weapon.
 Additionally, it fixes the usual misleding bits in the description for extra damage, and it improves slightly the extra damage to undead from 1d6+4 to 1d6+6.

 ---